ordina-jworks/ordina-jworks.github.io/_posts/2017-12-30-JS-Conf-Budapest-day-1.md

 WebAssembly is a binary format for JS.
 It has 2 major benefits:
-* the JS engine can skip the parsing step
+* The JS engine can skip the parsing step
-* it's much more compact than the JS original source
+* It's much more compact than the JS original source

 ##### Portability